jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 Qed.
 ```

-Under the hood, the ‘trivial‘ tactic uses some heuristics to automati- cally try various strategies to solve the current formula.
-However, in the first half of the course the focus is for students to understand every sin- gle proof step they write, because if students cannot explain what they are doing, they do not really understand it.
-Therefore, using a tactic like ‘trivial‘ completely goes against the objective of the exercise.
-The proof should read:
+Under the hood, the ‘trivial‘ tactic iterates over various strategies to solve the current formula.
+However, in the first half of the course the focus is for students to understand every single proof step they write.
+Therefore, using a tactic like ‘trivial' goes against the objective of the exercise.
+Instead, the proof should demonstrate every step:

 ```
 ...